-To disable the luma key property globally for all DMPss, leave the value blank (no spaces).
+To disable the luma key property globally for all DMPs, do not set a value (Figure 11 on page 109).
 If the Luma key property is blank, then no masking will be applied even if the option is set on the template.